DoDAO-io/dodao-aave-introduction-course/generated/questions/intro-to-lending-borrowing.md

 ##### What is the benefit of eliminating middlemen in DeFi protocols?

-- [ ]  The borrowers need to pay high interest on borrowing
+- [ ]  In order to lend assets, lenders need to use smart-contracts
-- [ ]  The interest rate for lenders is fixed
+- [ ]  Under-collateralized loans can be borrowed
 - [x]  Majority of the accrued interest goes to the lenders
-- [ ]  Loans can be provided at zero interest rate
+- [ ]  Loans are provided at zero interest rate

 Hint: NoHint